balena-io/docs/pages/build-optimisation.md

 # Optimise your Build

 These are just a few tips and tricks to optimise your resin.io container build and hopefully reduce the time it takes to build and push.
 They mostly make use of the caching mechanism in the Docker container builders on our servers.
-If you want to read more about how Docker caches layers and Docker best practises, head over here - [Docker best practise][docker-best-practise].
+If you want to read more about how Docker caches layers and Docker best practices, head over here - [Docker best practise][docker-best-practise].

 ## Move `ADD` and `COPY` Commands